 Headhunters are human.
 I know – surprising.

 This means that recruiters, just like candidates, appreciate the normal human niceties and frank discussions.
-Both parties need to communicate what they want and what they can do in a transparent manner.
+During a recruiter introduction, both parties need to communicate what they want and what they can do in a transparent manner.

 It is therefore important for candidates to understand that a face-to-face meeting with a headhunter isn’t just an informal coffee chat.
 A meeting with candidates is usually required before you are put forward for a role as a necessary screening measure.
 While no preparation is required for this first meeting, keep in mind that this is your first opportunity to put your best self forward.